jaantollander/masters-thesis/content/20_background.md

 : Slurm partitions on Puhti

-Slurm partitions with different resources limits.
+Slurm partitions with different resource limits.

 The Slurm version is